 Your business is linked to your geographical location, especially if you reside in a European country

 Let’s say you are the only member of your company, and you live in a European country.
-Most European countries establish that when you are a tax resident there, 100% of your activity is supposed to be carried out in that country.
+Most countries with CFC rules establish that when you are a tax resident there, 100% of your activity is supposed to be carried out in that country.
 Thus, it can be said that “effectively” 100% of the company operates in that country.
 This would be the equivalent of having an office there, implying a permanent establishment of your company in that country.
+That same situation happens if the majority of the shareholders live in the same country (with CFC rules) as tax residents, in the case of a multi-member company.

 In Your Company In Estonia, we are firm believers in Estonia and the e-Residency program as the right tool to empower location-independent entrepreneurs and startups.
 But we know it may not be the ideal solution for everyone.
 If you have a restaurant in France, your business is tied to a geographical location.
 If you develop software in Italy, and never leave the country, even if your activity is completely online, your business is tied to your location too.